MC-DeltaT/IncrementalBackup2/BackupUsage.md

 `<exclude_pattern>` - Regular expressions to match paths in the source directory that will be excluded from the backup.
 Please see the _Path Exclude Patterns_ section for details.

+`--skip-empty` - If specified, a backup is only created if some files changed.
+Useful to avoid accumulating a large amount of empty backups, which may improve the performance of the tool.

 ## Theory of Operation